Description length of canonical and microcanonical models: NML-based VS Bayesian approach to model selection

+by posing $w(\bm{\theta})\equiv J(\bm{\theta})$, the two asymptotic expressions coincide (for a formal derivation of these results, we redirect the interested reader to ~\cite{rissanen96} and ~\cite{grunwald_book}).
+Thus, whenever the asymptotic formulas (\ref{as_formula_nml}) and (\ref{asymp_bayes}) hold true, the NML-based description length is asymptotically equivalent to the one provided by the Bayesian distribution equipped with Jeffreys prior (hereby, Bayes-Jeffreys description), which is NML-optimal.

-This holds true for the one global constraint case that we considered.
-Indeed, the resulting canonical model is an exponential i.i.d. model for which the asymptotic formulas (\ref{as_formula_nml}) and (\ref{asymp_bayes}) are verified.
-The rate of convergence between the two description lengths is not provided by the asymptotic formulas but can be derived by directly comparing the exact expressions of the NML description length $\text{DL}_{\text{can}}^{\text{nml}}$, Eq. (\ref{dl_can_pcm}), and the Bayesian-Jeffreys description length, $\text{DL}_{\text{can}}^{\text{B, Jeff}}$:
+This is verified in the case of one global constraint, where the resulting canonical model turns out to be an exponential i.i.d. model.
+The asymptotic formulas do not provide the rate of convergence between the two description lengths, which can be derived by directly comparing the exact expressions of the NML description length $\text{DL}_{\text{can}}^{\text{NML}}$ (\ref{dl_can_pcm}) and the Bayes-Jeffreys description length